MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 # Future work

+Depending upon user feedback this feature can be expanded to support more use cases.
+- Support extracting custom fields from the HEADERS metadata column and use it to order by.
-Depends upon user feedback to see how this should be expanded.
-Later, we can possibly support user provided columns for the ordering, but we will have to figure out the behavior for tombstones.
+- Support user provided columns for the ordering, but we will have to figure out the behavior for tombstones which is not resolved.